List of Panamanian chart achievements and milestones: Number-one debuts

 Since its inception in December 2016, at least one song has debuted at number one per year.
 2021 and 2023 holds the record for most debuts at number one in a calendar year, with five.
-In Panama, five artists in history have more than one song that debuted at number one.
-Maluma leads with seven songs; Carlos Vives debuted with four songs; J Balvin and Joey Montana debuted with three songs; while Sebastián Yatra, Camilo, Tini and Emilia has debuted with two songs.
+In Panama, nine artists in history have more than one song that debuted at number one.
+Maluma leads with seven songs; Carlos Vives debuted with four songs; J Balvin and Joey Montana debuted with three songs; while Sebastián Yatra, Camilo, Luis Fonsi, Tini and Emilia has debuted with two songs.